kokofullstack/phase-2-project/README.md

 # Blog Website with Create and Delete Functionality

 This is a simple blog website that allows users to create and delete blog posts.
-The website is connected to a fake JSON server to handle data storage and retrieval.
+The website is connected to a JSON server to handle data storage and retrieval.
 This ReadMe file will guide you through the setup and usage of the website.

 ## Features